 - In recent years, our lawyers have taken the lead role in litigating challenges to many of the significant environmental regulations that have been heard in federal circuit courts of appeals, including the D.C.
-Circuit, the most frequent forum for litigating federal agency rules, as well as in the Supreme Court.
+Circuit, the most frequent forum for litigating federal agency rules, as well as repeatedly in the Supreme Court.

-Recent environmental appeals handled by our lawyers in the federal circuit courts and U.S. Supreme Court include:
+Recent environmental appeals handled by our lawyers in the federal circuit courts and the U.S. Supreme Court include:

-- A favorable ruling for the Portland Cement Association before the Court, which found that strict air emission standards promulgated for the industry were arbitrary and capricious, remanding the standards back to the EPA.
+- A favorable ruling for the Portland Cement Association before the D.C.
+Circuit Court, which found that strict air emission standards promulgated for the industry were arbitrary and capricious, remanding the standards back to the EPA.
 The opinion was a rare decision in favor of an industry petitioner on so-called “National Emission Standards for Hazardous Air Pollutants.”

 Sidley’s environmental appeals lawyers have the experience and the depth to handle the most complicated matters arising under environmental and natural resources laws.
 When it becomes necessary to challenge an agency rule or appeal a lower court ruling, we draw upon the many resources of the firm as a whole to develop an unequalled approach that delivers powerful results when and where our clients need them most.